-This HSA overview has been updated with information for the 2023 & 2024 tax years.
+This HSA overview has been updated with info for the 2024 & 2025 tax years.
 A few years ago, I moved from a traditional PPO health insurance plan to a high deductible health plan (HDHP) that was paired with a health savings account (HSA) during my employer’s open enrollment period.
 Why?
 I’m young, healthy, and I haven’t been to the doctor more than a few times in the last few years (knock on wood).
 As such, a HDHP offers me lower premiums than a traditional health insurance plan.

 That was a huge selling point, but the even bigger selling point of the HDHP was the access it permitted to the HSA it is paired with (which my employer contributed to).
 HSAs are a key component to HDHPs, so let’s go into more detail on what they are, how to use one, HSA contribution amounts, how to start a new HSA, and what medical expenses can be paid for with an HSA.